AdrianPavel1/VitalForce-React/README.md

 # Vital Force
-There is my fully functional responsive website project.
+Here is my fully functional responsive website project.
 It contains 2 folders, 1 with mySQL DB and one with React website.
 NOTE: This project is created to apply my computer science knowledge, not for sale or reuse by others.